 Our highly successful treatment for POTS and dysautonomia suggests that all symptoms for these conditions are caused by chronic (usually hidden) hyperventilation.
 This is because breathing normalization leads to complete clinical remission of POTS and its symptoms.
 For clinical research and statistic on the prevalence of over-breathing in healthy, normal and ill subjects, see the Homepage of this site.

 In the below video, Dr. Artour explains a simple Orthostatic DIY Test for POTS by measuring own heart rate while transitioning from a supine to standing position.

 A test for the condition can easily be conducted at home.
 In order to carry out the test, one must measure the change in heart rate that occurs when moving from lying down to standing up (for example, with a phone app or pulse oximeter):

 - Step 1.
 Begin by lying down.
-Allow for heart rate to stabilise, approximately within 3-5 minutes
+Allow for heart rate to stabilize, approximately within 3-5 minutes

 - Step 2.
 Stand up smoothly with minimal fidgeting

 - Step 3.
 Remain still.
-Allow for at least 3 minutes to pass until heart rate stabilises completely.
+Allow for at least 3 minutes to pass until heart rate stabilizes completely.